pingcap/docs-cn/upgrade-tidb-using-tiup.md

 tiup install ctl:v5.0.0
 ```

-## TiDB 5.0 compatibility changes
+## TiDB 5.1 compatibility changes

-See TiDB 5.0 GA Release Notes for the compatibility changes.
+- See TiDB 5.1 GA Release Notes for the compatibility changes.
+- Try to avoid creating a new clustered index table when you apply rolling updates to the clusters using TiDB-Binlog.